-I am not a marketing outfit going after motorcycle riders at motorcycle events and in magazines, who sells franchises to regular personal injury attorneys for a fee and percentage, telling bikers that they are real biker lawyers.
-I do not have attorneys paying me money to advertise for them nationwide, and then farms cases out to them.
+We am not a marketing outfit going after motorcycle riders at motorcycle events and in magazines, who sells franchises to regular personal injury attorneys for a fee and percentage, telling bikers that they are real biker lawyers.
+We do not have attorneys paying me money to advertise for them nationwide to farm cases out to them.

-I don't pass out trinkets and goodies at motorcycle rallies to make you think that I am something I am not.
+We don't pass out trinkets and goodies at motorcycle rallies to make you think that we are something we are not.

-I am not some generic non-riding personal injury attorney who has designed a fancy website to get you to think that they are biker lawyers, which they are not, I am a real deal biker like you.
-My firm and I handle the actual cases that come in.
+We are not some generic non-riding personal injury attorneys who have designed a fancy website to get you to think that they are biker lawyers, which they are not, We are real deal biker like you.
+Injuredbikers.com and I handle the actual cases that come in.
 We say what we are, and are what we say, experts in motorcycle accident cases.

 Don't be suckered into signing up with a firm because of fancy advertising, or who do not ride motorcycles, who says they ride just to get you to sign up with them.
 Don't be fooled by fancy ads.
 I am a top rated attorney who rides in the wind just like you.